boostercloud/docs-site/source/includes/_08-deployment.md

 If you make changes to your code, you can run `boost deploy` again to update your project in the cloud.

+### Introducing booster full-stack applications

+Booster now uploads your frontend application to the cloud too!
+Just follow these steps:

+- Create a `public` directory in the root of your booster project
+- Put your frontend application inside

+And that's it!
+If you run `boost deploy`, both backend and frontend will be deployed and you should see a CloudFront URL in your console's output

 ## Deleting your cloud stack

 If you want to delete the Booster application that has been deployed to the cloud, you can run: